elenasacristan/treebooks/README.md

 - membership details (date that the user registered and if they are subscribed to the newsletter)
 - currently reading: a list with the books that the user is renting at the moment including the date that they need to be returned.
 Once the return date is reached the books will be remove from the user profile.
 OR ADD MESSAGE IN RED SAYING.
 YOU RETURN DATE HAS PASSED PLEASE CONTACT US.
 - Also if the user wants to return the book before the due date then he/she can click the button 'I have returned the book' once the book has been returned and that way the book will become available for everyone or if there is waiting list it will become available for the next user in the waiting list.

 - personal details (name, email, telephone and date of birth)
 - contact preferences
   At the bottom the user can access the list of books read, the list of books he/she is in the waiting list for and the list of favourites.

+These three lists will be display in modal windows.
+The code used to create the modal comes from Bootstrap 4.

 In the list of read books the user will have the option to leave a review for the books that have rented.
 Only will be able to add a review once per book.

-In the list of books in waiting list the user will have the option to see the waiting lists for each book so he/she can see what is the order.
+By clicking 'books in waiting list' the modal window will appear and the user will be able to see a list of books that he is waiting for with a link in each book to see the waiting list with the order od users waiting for that book.

 Treebooks will contact the next user in the contact list as soon as the book is returned by the previous user.
 Also the user will see a notification saying 'it's your turn' on the book listing.
 Then the next user in the waiting list can proceed to rent the book online.
-Only the next user in the waiting list will have the option to rent the books for the rest of the users the book will not be available.
+Only the next user in the waiting list will have the option to rent the book for the rest of the users the book will not be available.

-ADD message after joint waiting list saying..
-You have joined the waiting list we will contact you when you reach your turn
+ADD message after joining waiting list saying..
+You have joined the waiting list we will contact you when is your turn

 ....

 ### edit profile

 The users can edit their profile details by clicking on edit profile on the the View profile page.

+They will be able to add a profile picture, the date of birth, and the telephone.

+Then they can choose to opt in for the monthly newsletter and they can also select what is the preferred way to be contacted (phone, email or both)

 ### home app pages